Taylor

 “No more.”

 My voice is barely a whisper.
 I feel awful.
-Thankfully, Noah doesn’t force me, and instead grabs a box of medicine and presses two tablets out of the blister pack.
+Noah stops to grab a box of medicine and presses two tablets out of the blister pack.
 “Here, take these.”

-He pushes them into my hand and offers me the glass of water.
+He pushes them into my hand and offers me a glass of water.
 I gulp everything down my sore throat, only so Noah finally allows me to sink back into the cushions.

 “If your throat hurts, try to drink some of the ginger tea.
 I called your parents, your dad will try to leave work early.”